ppattanaik/VSD_SquadronMini_Internship/Smart_Dustbin_Project/README.md

 - To Check out the live design [Click Here](https://www.tinkercad.com/things/1wDC9IvfqZW-magnificent-stantia-juttuli/editel?sharecode=3IyZzXqIk9Y8Fv5M_xK6bjg_vvBQxdZCdlZ0B5tKNvM)

-- This video represents the protecction of the circuit by adding capacitors across the power supply.
+- This video represents the protection of the circuit by adding capacitors across the power supply.
 Here, whenever there is a voltage change, the capacitors compensate for the same helping to maintain a steady voltage due to which RPM fuctuations for the motor are balanced.

 #### Fault Injected at the power supply of the Ultrasonic Sensor